 |Saturated Fat||6.4 g|

 “Sugar should be the last ingredient on a chocolate bar’s list, or at least listed after cocoa,” notes Bjork.
 This nutritionally void Lindt bar has the sweet stuff listed first, indicating that there is more sugar than any other ingredient per bite.
-What’s worse, the chocolate was also found to contain lead and cadmium in an independent laboratory test conducted by the environmental and social corporate responsibility organization, As You Sow.
+What’s worse, the chocolate (among other dark chocolate brands) was also found to contain lead and cadmium in an independent laboratory test conducted by the environmental and social corporate responsibility organization, As You Sow.
 While cadmium has been shown to cause kidney, liver and bone damage as well as reproductive harm in humans, exposure to lead has been associated with neurological impairment, especially in children, as their brains have yet to fully develop.
-For this reason, pregnant women and moms with tiny tots should be extra careful to steer clear of this chocolate bar.
+For this reason, pregnant women and moms with tiny tots should be extra careful to steer clear of this dark chocolate bar.

 Hershey’s Special Dark, 1 oz